 - Mobile message federation.
 Mobile users will be able to have private and group chats with rich content both within and outside their organization.

 Health care providers need to comply with HIPAA and HITECH privacy and security rules.
 Business associates need to enter contracts binding them to those rules.
 Further, Teams is built on Office 365’s capabilities, which include a well-tested capacity to create compliant configurations.
-The integration with Office 365 makes it easy to implement consistent policies across all applications.
+The integration with Office 365 makes it easy to implement consistent data governance policies across all applications.

 All message information is managed by Exchange and SharePoint.
 Administrators can enable features such as data loss protection, discovery, legal holds, and audit logs.
 The available compliance features depend on the license purchased from Microsoft.
 All Office 365 business licenses support auditing and reporting, but the other features will vary.